 The thermodynamic transformation is a process by which a thermodynamic system passes from a state of thermodynamic equilibrium to another.
 A system is in equilibrium when the main variables of the system remain constant.

-Chemical thermodynamics is the study of the interrelation of heat and work with chemical reactions or physical changes of state within the limits of the laws of thermodynamics.
+Chemical thermodynamics is the study of the interrelationship of heat and work with chemical reactions or with physical changes of state within the limits of the laws of thermodynamics.

 Heat energy is the form of energy that any body with a temperature above absolute zero possesses.
 All thermal energy can be converted into mechanical energy

 Mechanical energy is the sum of potential energy and kinetic energy.
 This energy is associated with the movement and position of an object.